 The 3.3-mile project, which will cost a total of $127 million, will get $75 million from the federal government.
 The project will be in operation in 2011.
 As I wrote in my previous post, this demonstrates the Obama Administration’s interest in promoting streetcar projects and developing mobility solutions that produce livable, attractive cities.

-Sorry, not much else to say, just wanted
+Sorry, not much else to say, just wanted to gloat.

 » Federal Transit Administration’s study indicates that the nation’s largest rail systems have a long way to go before they’re ready for prime time.

 In December 2007, several senators asked the Federal Transit Administration to study the capital needs of the nation’s largest rail systems, and the government agency has released its report today.
 To put it bluntly, its conclusions are damning and indicate that the United States must invest far more in maintaining its existing transit infrastructure than it is currently, or suffer the consequences of rotting tracks, vehicles, and stations.

 Notably, the report indicates that the seven systems studied (Chicago’s CTA, Boston’s MBTA, New York’s MTA, New Jersey Transit, San Francisco’s BART, Philadelphia’s SEPTA, and Washington’s WMATA) have a total $50 billionbacklog of repairs necessary to upgrade equipment to a state of good repair.
 Based on current funding, that backlog will stretch on for decades if nothing is done.
 The existing fixed guideway modernization program provides about $5.4 billion annually for capital upgrades on the nation’s older lines at an 80% federal share.

 Though the report does not provide information by agency, it does give information about needs across modes and assets for all systems, as the charts below show: